A new field known as exercise genetics may finally explain why people doing the same workouts can end up with very different results.

 Genetics influence a variety of factors affecting fitness—such as fat burning, endurance, muscle strength, and even muscle cramps.

-DNA fitness testing allows you to tailor your fitness routine to your genes for the greatest impact.
+DNA testing for health allows you to tailor your fitness routine to your genes for the greatest impact.

 Exercise genetics is the area of genetics that studies the links between genes and the many factors influencing exercise.